-The design of this course recognises that participants typically bring substantial relevant prior experience, gained through work in a Catholic school and/or participation in a Catholic school or parish.
-In many cases, learners are working in a Catholic context while completing this course.
-These experiences contribute substantially to the learning journey and mean that the outcomes in this course are achieved through a combination of formal study completed in this course and (prior and concurrent) practical experience in a Catholic workplace or parish.
+The design of this course recognises that participants typically bring substantial relevant prior experience, gained through work in a Catholic context and/or participation in a Catholic organisation or parish.
+In some cases, learners are working in a Catholic context while completing this course.
+These experiences contribute substantially to the learning journey and mean that the outcomes in this course are achieved through a combination of formal study completed in this course and (prior and concurrent) practical experience in a workplace or parish.

 The amount of time you can generally expect to spend on formal learning and assessment activities for each of the four modules in this course is roughly equivalent to the amount of time spent per semester unit in an undergraduate university course.
 Thus, over the entire course, you can expect to spend the equivalent of four semester units of university study on completing the requirements for this course.
-Learners will typically spend substantial additional time in relevant informal learning activities including participation in the religious life of a Catholic school or parish and relevant work or volunteer experience in a Catholic context.
+Learners will typically spend substantial additional time in relevant informal learning activities including participation in a parish and relevant work or volunteer experience.